 This FAQ is designed to be helpful in raising awareness about the use of Roku and our products.

-Question: If my internet connection will drop or there is a power outage, can i resume the playback of the video or channel i was watching?
+Question: If my internet connection will drop or there is a power outage, can I resume the playback of the video or channel I was watching?

-Answer: When you will open the Roku box, then you will have the option to resume the play of the video that you are watching.
-As related to the channels playback, since they are streams performed in real time, once you will access the channel page the stream will play what is playing on that moment on the channel.
+Answer: When you open the Roku box, then you will have the option to resume the play of the video that you are watching.
+As related to the channels playback, since they are streams performed in real time, once you will access the channel page, the stream will play what is playing on that moment on the channel.